Commercial farming is all about growing crops and/or rearing animals for raw materials, food, or export, particularly for profitable reasons.

 Coffee thrives in a warm and wet climate on well-drained soil.
 It is, therefore, grown massively in Brazil, Columbia, and India

 8. Beef and Milk Farming

-Beef and milk come from cattle, meaning cattle have to be reared in high numbers.
-Dairy cattle breeds such as Friesian, Jersey and Ayrshire are the best producers of milk.
+Beef and milk come from cattle, meaning cattle must be reared in high numbers.
+Dairy cattle breeds like Friesian, Jersey, and Ayrshire are the best milk producers.

-India is the world’s largest producer of milk at 22%, with other countries such as the US, China, Pakistan and Brazil, also being top producers.
+India is the world’s largest producer of milk, producing 22% of the world’s milk, with other countries, such as the US, China, Pakistan, and Brazil, also being top producers.